Assessment Retake Procedures

 Any transportation changes need to be communicated by the parent or guardian to the teacher as soon as possible.
-Students will dismiss from school their normal way UNLESS a change has been communicated to the teacher in writing.
+Students will dismiss from school in their normal way UNLESS a change has been communicated to the teacher in writing.
 Teachers are often unable to check email or Dojo messages during the school day, so please take that into account when communicating transportation changes.

-Transportation tags are provided to students at the start of the school year.
-The tag should be for the main way the child dismisses in the afternoon.
+Transportation tags are provided for students at the start of the school year.
+The tag should be the main way the child dismisses in the afternoon.
 If a child rides the bus 4 days and is car rider for 1 day, the student will have a bus tag and will need a note for the car rider day.
-If a child's main way of dimissing changes during the school year, please let the Front Office know, and they will get the appropriate tag to the child.
+If a child's main way of dismissing changes during the school year, please let the Front Office know, and they will get the appropriate tag to the child.